jladdjr/commits.to/README.md

-# iwilldo
+# Commits To

 A website for tracking commitments.
+Inspired by the [I-Will System](https://doc.beeminder.com/willspec).